pkolaczk/pkolaczk.github.io/_posts/2021-04-04-disk-access-ordering.md

 # Basic Request Ordering

-In {%cite Lunde2009 %}
-the authors presented some nice techniques of improving performance by sorting I/O requests before sending them to the operating system for execution.
+In [[1]](Lunde2009) the authors presented some nice techniques of improving performance by sorting I/O requests before sending them to the operating system for execution.
 I implemented them in `fclones` and the results are truly amazing!